These amaranth leaves are so healthy and rich source of vitamins and nutrients. This simple sauteed amaranth greens are delicious in taste.

 Instructions

-- Clean the leaves and wash them properly to remove the dirts.
+- Clean the leaves and wash them properly to remove the dirt.
 Chop them finely.

-- Leave them for 5 minutes in a pot filled with water.
-This will help the dust to settle down on the bottom.
+- Leave them in a pot filled with water for 5 - 7 minutes.
+This will help the dust settle to the bottom.

 - Heat oil in a pan.
 Add chopped garlic and let it turn slightly brown.

-- Add dried red chilli and chopped onion.
+- Add dried red chili and chopped onion.

 - Saute till they are translucent.